 Some revisions may need a bone graft, where a piece of bone is taken from another part of the body or from a donor patient to help replace bone loss.
 Bone grafts may need protection from movement, and this might mean that you’ll be on crutches for longer.
 However, the eventual result is usually good.

-Research and new developments for hip replacement surgery
+Research and new developments

 Newer techniques include minimally invasive surgery, which causes less tissue damage.
 Research into which implants work best for which patients is ongoing, based on data from the National Joint Registry.